NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

   NOTE: I usually keep this disabled until I need to import something.
     - Openable windows --> Disabled
-- [Dynamic Active Effects](https://foundryvtt.com/packages/dae/) - The successor to the old Dynamic Effects module, this module acts as a bridge between the new Active Effects system implemented in Foundry 0.7.x and the DnD5e system.
-This will allow you to do multiple things, including calculating
+- [Dynamic Active Effects](https://foundryvtt.com/packages/dae/) - The successor to the old [Dynamic Effects](https://foundryvtt.com/packages/dynamiceffects/) module, this acts as a bridge between the new Active Effects system implemented in
-  AC, adding bonuses to attacks, applying certain spells and effects, implementing non-SRD features and abilities...
+  Foundry 0.7.x and the DnD5e system.
+This will allow you to do multiple things, including calculating AC, adding bonuses to attacks, applying certain spells and effects, implementing non-SRD features and abilities...
 One of the most impactful modules out there.
-[Kandashi](https://github.com/kandashi) has an excellent guide regarding the Active Effects system and this module that can be found
+[Kandashi](https://github.com/kandashi) has an excellent guide regarding the Active Effects system and this module that can be found [here](https://docs.google.com/document/d/1hgCJ4evPXo1gabJ_1z8AZLnsAtNdETlRgqWyZL28nMs/edit).
-  [here](https://docs.google.com/document/d/1hgCJ4evPXo1gabJ_1z8AZLnsAtNdETlRgqWyZL28nMs/edit).

   NOTE: This module will create a "DAE" button along the top ribbon of every actor and item.
-Clicking on this will bring you to a menu to apply Active Effects for that particular item.
+Clicking on this will bring you to a menu to apply Active Effects for that particular entity.
 Additionally, if you are converting from the old Dynamic Effects system, run the following two methods to convert all existing info over into the new system:

   ```